Articles

 Productivity

-The second visible cost of inefficient meetings is productivity.
-Another impressive figure: no less than 80% of employees believe they would be more productive if they spent less time in meetings!
 The reason is simple: it takes up their working time and prevents them from making progress on their other priorities.
-As a result, they have to find other times to do it, including on their own time.
+As a result, they have to find other moments to do it, including on their personal time.

-This is how overtime and multitasking become systematic.
-It's not uncommon to be dealing with e-mails or replying to colleagues via chat, while listening with a distracted ear to the meeting in progress.
+It is not uncommon to be checking e-mails or replying to colleagues via chat, while listening with a distracted ear to the meeting in progress.
 This has a double impact on productivity, both in terms of ancillary tasks and the meeting itself.

 Budgets